usnistgov/Metrology/Reaper/README.md

 Every process has a description like "Tab: World News" or "Extension: Reaper" that can be used to identify it.
+For active processes, this description can be obtained from Chrome's task manager.
+To access the task manager, do one of the following:

+- Hold a shift key and press Esc
+- Left click on the vertical ellipsis in the upper right corner of Chrome to open the menu, hover the mouse over the "More tools" menu item to open the submenu, and left click on "Task manager"

-For active processes, this description can be obtained from the Task Manager (More Tools > Task Manager from the Chrome menu).
-For processes that Reaper has just terminated, it can be found in the console log (see <a href="#log">Troubleshooting</a>) and in the push notification.
+For processes that Reaper has just terminated, the description can be found in the console log and in the push notification.
+To view the log, left click the "service worker" link next to "Inspect views" inside Reaper's box in extension manager.

-Processes that are rendering web pages can furthermore be exempted by listing the hostname that appears in the URL.
-This allows an entire site to be exempted, while a single page on the site could be exempted by description.
+Processes that render web pages can furthermore be exempted by listing the hostname that appears in the URL.
+This allows an entire site to be exempted instead of only a single page.
 If listing a hostname seems not to work, check the URL of the terminated process in the console log.
 Sites are sometimes subtly redirected, e.g., from example.test to www.example.test.
-You need to list the hostname that was actually terminated.
+You need to list the hostname that was actually in use by the terminated process.

+It is possible for a web page to exceed the thresholds for termination before its hostname is made available to Reaper.
+In such cases, only the description is usable to prevent termination.

 Security
 ========

-Reaper serves as a final, reactive layer of defense against cryptominers and other in-browser malware that chews up CPU.
-If something malicious is killed by Reaper, this means that it got through all previous, proactive layers of defense and was actively running in your browser.
+Reaper serves as a final, reactive layer of defense based on a single indicator (CPU utilization).
+If something malicious is killed by Reaper, this means that it got through all previous, proactive layers of defense and was running its payload in your browser.
 If you or your security officer determine that the suspicious item was indeed malicious, you/they should take actions such as

 - Adjust your blocker to block it
-- Report it to your perimeter security team so they can block it
+- Report it to your organization's security team so they can block it
 - Report it to [Google Safe Browsing](https://safebrowsing.google.com/safebrowsing/report_badware/) and possibly [other similar services](https://decentsecurity.com/malware-web-and-phishing-investigation/)
-- Report it to their hosting company to take down the source
+- Report it to the relevant hosting company to consider taking down the source

-Reaper does no kind of filtering or identification of content; it only monitors CPU utilization.
+Reaper does no kind of filtering or identification of content.
+It only monitors CPU utilization.
+Malicious web content and extensions will not be terminated if their CPU utilization is under the threshold.

-In terms of net risk, there is a tradeoff between Reaper's mitigation of in-browser malware and the significant expansion of the attack surface and weakening of browser defenses that results from enabling experimental APIs and developer mode.
+In terms of net risk, Reaper's mitigation of in-browser malware must be weighed against the potential consequences of terminating benign processes and the expansion of attack surface that results from running dev channel Chrome.

 Privacy